Money in the Bank (2014): Main event

 The main event was a ladder match for the vacant WWE World Heavyweight Championship involving Alberto Del Rio, Bray Wyatt, Cesaro, John Cena, Kane, Randy Orton, Roman Reigns, and United States Champion Sheamus.
 During the match, Cesaro and Sheamus fought atop the ladder but Wyatt pushed the ladder, causing Cesaro and Sheamus to hang onto the championship belts.
 Orton executed an Elevated DDT off a ladder bridged between the apron and a broadcast table on Sheamus.
 After everyone fought each other off, Sheamus controlled the match by performing a Diving Shoulder Block on Kane, an Irish Curse Backbreaker on Del Rio, White Noise on Orton and a Brogue Kick on Cena.
 After Orton and Kane removed the other participants from the ring, Reigns controlled the match by performing a Spear on Kane, Superman Punches on Orton and Sheamus, Running Front Dropkicks on Del Rio, who was draped on the bottom rope, and Wyatt, who was draped on a broadcast table, and a Spear on Cesaro.
 Reigns fought with Cena, ending by executing a Spear on Cena.
 After each men executed their finishers on the other participants, Reigns fought with Orton and attempted to retrieve the championship belts but Kane performed a Chokeslam on Reigns.
 Orton attempted to retrieve the championship belts but Cena executed an Attitude Adjustment on Kane and an Attitude Adjustment on Orton onto Kane.
-After that Cena retrieved the championship belts to win the match.
+After that, Cena retrieved the championship belts to win the match and become the new champion.

 Reception

 The event received generally positive reviews.
 James Caldwell of Pro Wrestling Torch described the Money in the Bank Ladder match as an "excellent MITB ladder match that had a little bit of everything", focusing in the Ambrose-Rollins feud and gave it 4.25 stars out of 5.
 Also, he compared the Money in the Bank match and the WWE World Heavyweight Championship ladder match and said that "not as good as the similar MITB ladder match, as there were too many wrestlers in the match, the middle really dragged, and this felt more disorganized and cluttered than the nicely-structured previous match."
 Caldwell felt it was the "right decision for Cena to win" to set up his match with Brock Lesnar at SummerSlam in two months.
 He gave the main event 3 stars out of 5.

-PWInsider Dave Scherer criticized the decision to crown John Cena as champion.
+Dave Scherer of PWInsider criticized the decision to crown John Cena as champion.
 According to him, he "hated the result" and "it's the wrong decision and I think the crowd was very representative of how many fans felt tonight as they cheered for a lot of new talent and groaned at a lot of the older talent".
 Also, he liked the opener, the Money in the Bank ladder match and the Rusev vs. Big E match.